tormaroe/FSharp.Msisdn/README.md

     // Result:
     // ["4791929394"; "155532654"; "362347657"]

-Of course the same thing can be done even more easily using `canonicalize` and `isValid` directly:
+Of course the same thing can be done using `canonicalize` and `isValid` directly:

     numbers
     |> List.map Msisdn.canonicalize